Jamf Concepts

 What does it cover?

-Compliance Benchmark Engine - Create and manage compliance benchmarks against mSCP baselines including CIS Level 1 and 2, NIST 800-53 (Low, Moderate, High) and DISA STIG.
-You can enable or disable individual rules, customize Organization-Defined Values (ODV) and target benchmarks to specific device groups.
-Data sources let you query available baselines, rules and existing benchmarks.
+• Compliance Benchmark Engine — create and manage benchmarks against macOS Security Compliance Project (mSCP) baselines including CIS Level 1 and 2, NIST 800-53 (Low, Moderate, High) and DISA STIG.
+Enable or disable individual rules, customize Organization-Defined Values (ODV) and target benchmarks at specific device groups.

-Blueprints - Define device configuration blueprints covering software update enforcement, software update settings, passcode policies, Safari settings, bookmarks and extensions, disk management, audio accessory settings, math settings, service background tasks, service configuration files, legacy payloads and custom DDM declarations.
+• Blueprints — define device configuration covering software update enforcement and settings, passcode policies, Safari settings, disk management, legacy payloads, custom DDM declarations and more.
 Each blueprint targets one or more device groups and can be deployed or undeployed as code.
-Data sources let you query existing blueprints and available blueprint components.

-Device Actions - Terraform 1.14+ actions for erase, restart, shutdown and unmanage operations against managed devices.
+• Unified Inventory and Device Actions — read-only data sources for querying devices, plus Terraform 1.14+ actions for erase, restart, shutdown and unmanage.

+API credentials.
 Head to Jamf Account and create an API client with the permissions you need for the resources you want to manage.
-The Getting Started guide on the Jamf Developer portal walks through this process.
+The Getting Started guide on the Jamf Developer portal walks through this.
+The same OAuth client and tenant ID work across both the native Platform and jamfplatform_pro_* resources.

 terraform {